VanessaSticher/usedpkgs/README.md

 # usedpkgs
-This Stata package creates a list with all packages used in the provided do-file(s).
+This Stata package creates a list with all packages needed to run the provided do-file(s).
+Nested do-files are allowed.
+Note that the do-file(s) cannot contain the command `clear all` (but `clear` is allowed).

 ## Installation